zenodo/zenodo-classifier/README.md

 To re-train the model:

-1. Run the `dump_zenodo_open_metadata.py` script in production to generate the latest dump
+1. Go to Zenodo Open Metadata record `https://doi.org/10.5281/zenodo.787062` to acces all dataset versions
-2. Download the dump locally
+2. Download the latest dump locally under `datasets`
 3. Open the `model_spam_detection_record.ipynb` notebook
 4. Update the `data_file` and `model_path` variables to point to the new dump location
 5. Run all the cells up to `4.
 Dump model`.